ortus-docs/commandbox-docs/task-runners/running-other-commands.md

 var output = command( "echo" )
       .params( "My name is Brad" )
       .run( returnOutput=true );

+// You can optinally strip any ANSi formatting too output = print.unANSI( output );
 ```

 If you want to help debug the exact command that is being passed along to the shell for executing, set the `echo` parameter to `true` and the command will be echoed out prior to execution.
 The echoed text is not part of what gets returned or piped.